 The lower section of the Project Structure pane can be use to load the ALMA Template Library or to display a local ALMA project in read-only mode.
-Parts of the templates can be copied and used for an active project.
+Parts of the templates can be copied (or dragged and dropped) and used for an active project.